 I know it is the Fair Fortnight because Archie Hamilton and Hector McAndrew have both gone ‘doon the watter’ to Rothesay for holidays with their families.
 Faither and I always stay at home.

 You see there?
 And there?
 Faither points and asks.
 That’s Ben Lomond.
 And over there is the Trossachs.
-In these two weeks, when there is the hole in the sky, you can see seven counties from this hill, See that?
+Those are the Campsie Hills, those the Kilpatrick and those… those are in Argyllshire.
+In these two weeks, when there is the hole in the sky, you can see seven counties from this hill.
+And there are only thirty-two counties in all of Scotland.
+And that, see that?
 That is the peak of Goat Fell on the isle of Arran.
 That’s over thirty miles away!
-We’ll come back tomorrow.
-The sky will still be here.’

 We go to the park every day, my legs seemingly getting longer and stronger with every climb.
 I can keep up easily with Faither now and I remember how I used to be just half his height but am now nearly two-thirds of him.